mitrick2/docs-api/admin/index.md

 - When making the request from a browser using the `fetch` api,  pass `credentials: 'include'` to ensure cookies are sent.
 - When using XHR you should set the `withCredentials` property of the xhr to `true`
 - When using cURL you can use the `--cookie` and `--cookie-jar` options to store and send cookies from a text file.

-Authenticating as a user with the Owner or Admin role will give access to the full set of API endpoints.
-Many endpoints can be discovered by inspecting the requests made by Ghost Admin, but all undocumented endpoints should be considered unstable.

 ## Endpoints